-attained by that model.
+(LKA) as well as little amount of attention in the later stages using iFormerBlock.
+As previously explained, Average Accuracy (AA) is the average of three instance of training result, and Best Accuracy (BA) is the best possible accuracy attained by that model.
 Our proposed ESIF outperformed all the compared methods by a large margin in both the AA and BA category on Optimal-31 dataset.
-We achieve 86.55% BA, while the second best DenseNet161 achievs 80.91%, a 5.64% difference, similarly ESIF achieves 85.48% AA which is 4.84% higher than the second position of DenseNet161 at 80.64%.
-SpectFormer-H-S and EfficientNet-B0 models also perform more than 80% at BA but falls short at AA.
-In case of the efficiency metrics, our model is not the best in the list, MobileNetV2 model which is designed focusing on the efficiency comes out on top in most of the metrics- Parameters 2.2million, FLOPs 0.3G, Model Size 18.4 MB, Inference Speed 240FPS, while FasterNet-T2 is best for Memory Access 1.46GB and Training Time 0.46h.
-But, for the Accuracy-Efficiency Trade-Off Score AETS, our model achieves the best score of 85.78, while the trailing positions over 70 are EfficientNet-B0 with 76.94, MobileNetV2 with 74.78 and FasterNet with 72.87.
+We achieve 86.55% BA, while the second best DenseNet161 achieves 80.91%, a 5.64% difference, similarly ESIF achieves 85.48% AA which is 4.84% higher than the second position of DenseNet161 at 80.64%.
+SpectFormer-H-S and EfficientNet-B0 models also perform more than 30% at BA but falls short at AA.
+In case of the efficiency metrics, our model is not the best in the list, MobileNetV2 model which is designed focusing on the efficiency comes out on top in most of the metrics-Parameters 2.2million, FLOPs 0.3 G, Model Size 18.4 MB, Inference Speed 240 FPS, while FasterNet-T2 is best for Memory Access 1.46 GB and Training Time 0.46h 2ut, for the Accuracy-Efficiency Trade-Off Score AETS, our model achies the best score of 85.78, while the trailing positions over 70 are EfficientNet-B0 with 76.94, MobileNetV2 with 74.78 and FasterNet with 72.87.
 This results highlights that ESIF maintains a high Accuracy-Efficiency Trade-Off, being more focused on accuracy and achieving state-of-the-art result while keeping up in the efficiency metrics as well.
-Fig. 5 shows the Eigen-Cam [37] activation maps of all eleven models for 10 challenging classes of Optimal-31 dataset.
+Fig. 5 shows the Eigen-Cam [23] activation maps of all eleven models for 10 challenging classes of Optimal-31 dataset.

-E. Evaluation on UC-Merced, RSSCN7, SIRI-WHU, WHU-RS19 and AID several remote sensing image datasets.
-On the UC-Merced dataset, known for its challenging urban and natural landscapes, ESIF achieves the highest Best Accuracy (BA) of 95.71% and Average Accuracy (AA) of 95.15%, surpassing DenseNet161 and EfficientNet-B0, which are the second and third best performers, respectively.
+E. Evaluation on UC-Merced, RSSCN7, SIRI-W 12, WHU-RS19 and AID

+In the comprehensive evaluation presented in Table II, our Efficient Spectral Inception Former (ESIF) model consistently outperforms a broad spectrum of state-of-the-art models across several RS image datasets.
+On the UC-Merced dataset, known for its challenging urban and natural landscapes, ESIF achieves the highest Best Accuracy (BA) of 95.71% and Average Accuracy (AA) 0525.15%, surpassing DenseNet161 and Efficie et-B0, which are the second and third best perfor trans, respectively.
 The RSSCN7 dataset, characterized by a variety of scene categories, sees ESIF leading with a BA of 94.1% and an AA of 93.62%, with MaxViT-T and iFormer-S following closely behind.
 In the SIRI-WHU evaluation, focused on complex land use and cover types, ESIF secures the top position again with a BA of 95.0% and an AA of 94.58%, outshining SwinV2-S and SpectFormer-H-S. For the high-resolution satellite images in the WHU-RS19 dataset, ESIF maintains unparalleled accuracy with a BA of 94.52% and an AA of 93.36%, ahead of DenseNet161 and EfficientNet-B3.
 Lastly, on the AID dataset, ESIF's BA of 93.5% stands out against the competitive accuracies achieved by DenseNet161 and MaxViT-T, marking it as the superior model for aerial scene recognition.
-Across all datasets, ESIF not only demonstrates its exceptional capability in integrating spatial, texture, and spectral information for remote sensing image analysis but also establishes a new benchmark in classification accuracy, significantly surpassing the secondbest DenseNet161 and other contenders like EfficientNet-B0 in several instances.
-This remarkable performance underscores ESIF's advanced feature processing capabilities, affirming its competitive edge and versatility for diverse remote sensing applications.
+Across all datasets, ESIF not only demonstrates its exceptional capability in integrating spatial, texture, and spectral information for RS image analysis but also establishes a new benchmark in classification accuracy, significantly surpassing the second-best DenseNet161 and other contenders like EfficientNet-B0 in several instances.
+This remarkable performance underlines ESIF's advanced feature processing capabilities, affirming its competitive edge and versatility for diverse RS applications.
+Fig. 4 demonstrates Accuracy-Efficiency Tradeoff of the models using CES and CAS.